aws-samples/aws-digital-content-creation-render-environment/README.md

 1. If prompted, login using your AWS account credentials.
 1. You should see a screen titled **Create Stack** at the **Specify template** step.
 The fields specifying the CloudFormation template are pre-populated.
 Click the **Next** button at the bottom of the page.
 1. On the **Specify stack details** screen you may customize the following parameters of the CloudFormation stack:
+1. Stack name has been pre-populated with `aws-digital-content-creation-render-environment` name.
+You can change this and provide own stack name.

     |Parameter label|Default|Description|
     |---------------|-------|-----------|